DRIVER-EU/test-bed-design/doc/test-bed-description.md

 The Test-bed must support the exchange of information between solutions, simulators and tools.
 Information such as the location of an incident, alert messages, or the locations of vehicles.
 Comparable to people exchanging information via email, chat or twitter, the Test-bed exchanges information using the open-source messaging system [Apache Kafka](https://kafka.apache.org) from the [Apache organisation](http://www.apache.org/).

-Since all DRIVER+ solutions are software systems, the Test-bed's support for non-software systems, such as a new process, is limited: Clearly, the Observer Support tool and After-Action Review tool could be used.
+Since all DRIVER+ solutions are software systems, the Test-bed's support for non-software systems, such as a new process, is limited: Clearly, the Observer Support tool and After-Action-Review tool could be used.
 However, the Test-bed can also provide a suitable environment for exercising a new process, since it offers facilities to create a realistic incident environment.
 For example, the open source SUMO tool could be used to simulate traffic, and the open source csCOP tool could be used to offer the participants a realistic common operational picture during their Trial.
 Do note that in this case, the data capturing and analysis would be more primitive compared to technical solutions, in that it would mainly depend on the observations.

 ### Adapters

 Adapters are used to connect solutions and simulators to the Test-bed in order to exchange information.
 As the Test-bed is based on Apache Kafka, which is used worldwide, there are connectors for most programming languages, so software applications can easily connect to it.
 While connected to the Test-bed, an application can send and/or receive messages.
 When you want to *receive* a message, you subscribe to a topic of interest: thereafter, you get all the messages that are published until you end your subscription.
-Optionally, you can even receive messages that were published in the past, or while you were offline, as Kafka logs all messages for a pre-set time.
+Optionally, you can even receive messages that were published in the past, or while you were offline, as Kafka logs all messages for a configurable time.
 This is especially useful for mobile clients that are not always connected to a network.
 To *publish* a message, you just need to send it to a topic of interest and every interested application that has subscribed to this topic receives it instantly.

 *For example, to publish a CAP (Common Alerting Protocol) message to all interested parties, you use an adapter to send your CAP message to the 'cap' topic.
 Every tool that has subscribed to the 'cap' topic will get it right away.*